jump-dev/CSDP.jl/README.md

     `⟨Z, X⟩ / (1 + |⟨a, y⟩| + |⟨C, X⟩|)`
   * and the DIMACS error measures.

-**Remark:** In theory, for feasible primal and dual solutions, `⟨a, y⟩ - ⟨C, X⟩ = ⟨Z, X⟩` so the objective and XY duality gap should be equivalent.
+In theory, for feasible primal and dual solutions, `⟨a, y⟩ - ⟨C, X⟩ = ⟨Z, X⟩`, so the objective and XY duality gap should be equivalent.
 However, in practice, there are sometimes solution which satisfy primal and dual feasibility tolerances but have objective duality gap which are not close to XY duality gap.
 In some cases, the objective duality gap may even become negative (hence the `tweakgap` option).
 This is the reason `usexygap` is `1` by default.

-**Remark:** CSDP considers that `X ⪰ 0` (resp. `Z ⪰ 0`) is satisfied when the Cholesky factorizations can be computed.
+CSDP considers that `X ⪰ 0` (resp. `Z ⪰ 0`) is satisfied when the Cholesky factorizations can be computed.
 In practice, this is somewhat more conservative than simply requiring all eigenvalues to be nonnegative.

 ## Status